-I have to model the evaporation rate from a water surface (a lake) under several wind conditions, in Cosmofloworks (SW 2008)
+I have to model the evaporation rate from a water surface (a lake) under several wind and geometry conditions, in Cosmofloworks (SW 2008)

 The lake is a flat static surface (no two-phase problem, just air flow + moisture).
 I consider, at least for now, no thermal effect.